 Although the stock-picking environment has been fraught with challenges, particularly on the short side, the rise in idiosyncratic (stock-specific) risk in early 2021 (exhibit 4) poses interesting questions.
-While factor contribution1 remains higher than stock-specific2 contribution, a potentially improving environment for stock pickers could be beneficial in future earnings seasons, if positive (or negative) corporate fundamentals feed through to results.
+While factor contribution remains higher than stock-specific contribution, a potentially improving environment for stock pickers could be beneficial in future earnings seasons, if positive (or negative) corporate fundamentals feed through to results.

 Source: JP Morgan, 1 January 2014 to 2 March 2021.

 While stock-specific contribution is rising, we cannot ignore that factor contribution remains relatively significant.
-Not only have the markets been more heavily dominated by factor risk, we have found that thematic buckets (“COVID winners” being one such example) have played a key role in determining market movements.
-Risk models can be very good at analyzing volatility and correlation, but it is a more challenging issue to account for thematic risk.
-This places a greater emphasis on portfolio construction to minimize bias to specific factors identified as a potential risk and help manage any consequent impact on performance.
+Not only have the markets been more heavily dominated by factor risk, we have found that thematic buckets (‘COVID winners’ being one such example) have played a key role in determining market movements.
+Risk models can be very good at analysing volatility and correlation, but it is a more challenging issue to account for thematic risk.
+This places a greater emphasis on portfolio construction to minimise bias to specific factors identified as a potential risk and help manage any consequent impact on performance.